FOSSCODY-1/K.P.M.A.L.Karunarathne/README.md

 Any optimizations, improvements or new features are welcome!

 ## Todo
-⋅⋅*More secure login/registration system
+* More secure login/registration system
-⋅⋅*Handling notes with some kind of a markup standard and allow users to edit notes with a WYSIWYG editor.
+* Handling notes with some kind of a markup standard and allow users to edit notes with a WYSIWYG editor.
-⋅⋅*Pagination in note browser and sidebar
+* Pagination in note browser and sidebar
-⋅⋅*Ability to reset passwords for users ⋅⋅*Adminisrator panel
+* Ability to reset passwords for users
+* Adminisrator panel